megankale/HackerRank/README.md

 n: the number of steps Gary takes
 s: a string describing his path

+<b>EqualizeArray</b>

+Karl has an array of integers.
+He wants to reduce the array until all remaining elements are equal.
+Determine the minimum number of elements to delete to reach his goal.

+Function Description</br>
+It must return an integer that denotes the minimum number of deletions required. equalizeArray has the following parameter(s):
+arr: an array of integers

 <b>Sock Merchant</b>

 Given an array of integers representing the color of each sock, determine how many pairs of socks with matching colors there are.